CrowdStrike/azure-eventhub-logscale-ingester/README.md

 # CrowdStrike LogScale ingester for Event Hubs

+**The LogScale Azure Event Hub Collector is an open source project and not a CrowdStrike product.
+As such, it carries no formal support, expressed, or implied.**

 Event Hubs are data/event ingesters which can be integrated with functions and services (Azure internal and external).
 As Event Hubs are often used as temporary storage of data/events, we can utilize Azure Logic Apps to forward the data/events to CrowdStrike LogScale for storage, analytics, or other purposes.
 ## Set Up ##